mercadopago/devsite-docs/guides/checkout-bricks/render-brick.en.md

   const settings = {
     initialization: {
-      amount: number, //value to be charged
+      amount: 100, //value to be charged
     },
     callbacks: {
       onReady: () => {